Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

     return False
 ```

-The first function above 'revoke_auth_token' is used to revoke a token by sending the token to a 'Redis' database handler called set.
+The first function above `revoke_auth_token` is used to revoke a token by sending the token to a Redis database handler called `set`.
 You'll see how this works later.

-The second function 'is_revoked' checks the 'Redis' database for the function using a 'get' function.
+The second function `is_revoked` checks the Redis database for the function using a `get` function.
 Again, we'll ge tto this later.

 >Append the code to auth/core.py

-Next Function - verify_payload
+Next Function - `verify_payload`

 ```python
 def verify_payload(payload: dict, access_role: str) -> bool: